leapt/core-bundle/docs/form_types.md

 !!! info

+    * Changed in v6.0.0: the FileField requires EasyAdmin bundle v5.0.0+.
     * Added in v4.5.0: a FileField is available to use with EasyAdmin bundle.
 Requires EasyAdmin bundle v4.3.3+.
     * Added in v4.11.0: `file_type_class` and `file_attr` options.